 Using body language for a silent game of "pass the power" in an interactive workshop, Power to the Parents: Building Strong Caregiver Networks Through Popular Education that I facilitated at Commonbound, the gathering of New Economy Coalition in Buffalo, New York

-Community Organizing with Caregivers
+Multigenerational Community Organizing

 We are more powerful than we know.
 Caregivers, educators, and parents too often feel isolated, stressed and broke.
 We can’t survive without them - and yet their work is intentionally underfunded and ignored.
 As I wrote in Domestic Workers Save Lives, caregiver justice is racial justice.
 It's gender justice.
 It's disability justice.